 I have already reviewed the best airlines to fly to Europe in Premium Economy.
-I have picked Norwegian, American Airlines, Virgin Atlantic, British Airways and Delta as the best airlines to travel transatlantic in Premium Economy.
+I have picked Norwegian, American Airlines, Virgin Atlantic, British Airways, and Delta as the best airlines to travel transatlantic in Premium Economy.

 American Airlines are new to Premium Economy but already already sell AA Premium Economy seats (pictured above).
-Delta Airlines already offered Comfort Plus with extra legroom but have now launched a complete Premium Economy cabin called Delta Premium Select on long-haul aircraft.
+Delta Airlines already offered Comfort Plus with extra legroom but has now launched a complete Premium Economy cabin called Delta Premium Select on long-haul aircraft.

-American offers the product on its Boeing 787-9s and is installing it on its Airbus A330-200s, Boeing 777s and 787-8s.
-Delta debuted its premium economy cabin on the Airbus A350-900 in October 2017, and plans to install it on other widebody aircraft soon.
+American offers the product on its Boeing 787-9s and is installing it on its Airbus A330-200s, Boeing 777s, and 787-8s.
+Delta debuted its premium economy cabin on the Airbus A350-900 in October 2017 and plans to install it on other widebody aircraft soon.

 United is now joining the game.
-Previously they offered Economy Plus which had a 37-inch seat pitch, five inches more than economy, but otherwise no other advantages over the normal economy seats.
+Previously they offered Economy Plus, which had a 37-inch seat pitch, five inches more than economy, but otherwise no other advantages over the normal economy seats.

-Unlike BA and Virgin, the American airline products are brand new with brand new seating and brand new technology, so will probably be a better choice than BA and Virgin.
+Unlike BA and Virgin, the American airline products are brand new with brand new seating and brand new technology, so they will probably be a better choice than BA and Virgin.

 Of course, Premium Economy is not as good as Business Class, but it isn’t the price of Business Class either.
-For flights around 7-8 hours (eg New York to London or Paris) and that are NOT overnight, Business is a luxury rather than a necessity, so Premium Economy sits as a nice alternative.
+For flights around 7-8 hours (e.g., New York to London or Paris) and that are not overnight, Business is a luxury rather than a necessity, so Premium Economy sits as a nice alternative.

-You may be interested in my ranking of the top 10 best Premium Economy airlines in the world and if you are looking for a travel bargain, you should read our 7 sensational secrets that ALL travellers should know (but probably don’t).
+You may be interested in my ranking of the top 10 best Premium Economy airlines in the world and if you are looking for a travel bargain, you should read our 7 sensational secrets that all travellers should know (but probably don’t).

 If you prefer to fly Business or First, it is worth reading my tips on how to find cheap First or Business Class flight tickets to and from North America.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.